escher-trace/escher-trace.github.io/docs/IsoCalculator.md

 # 10. Isotopologue range calculator
 In order to properly correct for natural isotope abundance of a compound, abundance data for a sufficient number of isotopologues of the compound must be included in the uploaded data file.
-This page will assist in determing the range of isotopologues to include abundance data for in order to sufficiently correct for natural isotope abundance in Escher-Trace.
+This page will assist in determining the range of isotopologues to include abundance data for in order to sufficiently correct for natural isotope abundance in Escher-Trace.

 <header>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>